 Ok, so it’s a little bit further afield in Bolton rather than in actual Manchester, but lovers of Portugal have to visit Th3 Guys if they find themselves that way out.
 The dog-friendly cafe is the perfect spot for a brew and a nata, with not only tasty custard tarts on offer, but delicious Portuguese rolls and peri peri sandwiches to enjoy.
 Th3 Guys, 92 Great Moor St, Bolton, BL3 6DS.

-Starting life in their own kitchen in Ancoats, The Flat Baker takes inspiration from Brazil – where the founding bakers have roots – including, of course, today’s subject: pastel de natas.
+Opening up a little bakery hatch in the Manchester area of Ancoats last year, The Flat Baker takes inspiration from Brazil – where the founding bakers have roots – including, of course, today’s subject: pastel de natas.
 Flaky, creamy and packed full of flavour, nata fans can keep up with The Flat Baker’s whereabouts via their social media channels.
-Find them frequently at the Northern Quarter’s Makers Market, alongside other Manchester market events.
+The Flat Baker, 23 Radium Street, Ancoats, M4 6AY.